Licensing is not the most exciting topic, but if you wish to contribute, you will absolutely need to read it.

 So, you've dutifully gathered all the information needed that's listed above.
 Now what?
 For any add-on kart, track, or arena, you will need to include this information in an organized way in a file called

-licenses.txt in the same folder as both the exported kart or track and the source files.
+licenses.txt in the same folder as the exported kart or track's files.

 The preferred way to document the licenses for your kart/track/arena/etc. in